 - 🔮 Magic

-Read this if… you love fairy tale magic, stories incorporating Chinese folklore and folktales, strong sibling relationships / sibling bond, cute companions, forbidden magic, stories of a royal family not from Europe, dragons and paper cranes!
+Read this if… you love fairy tale magic, stories incorporating Chinese folklore and folktales, strong sibling relationships / sibling bonds, cute companions, forbidden magic, stories of a royal family not from Europe, dragons and paper cranes!

 Dreamy, action-packed, magical, fast paced, exciting, beautiful